MostAwesomeDude/brismu/src/1-senta/4-spacetime.md

 Conversationally, Lojban bridi refer to events.
 The story-time convention connects those events spatiotemporally.
 The utterance ``{broda .i brode}`` implies something like ``{lo nu broda ku purci lo nu brode}``.

+## Notes

+### Arrows of Time

+Some philosopher-physicists argue in favor of "entropic time": all arrows of time are generated from the second law of thermodynamics.
+Sean Carroll gives examples:

+* Biology: individuals age
+* Genetics: evolution occurs
+* Psychology: memories are into the past
+* Causality
+* Electromagnetism: energy flows along paths

+The argument is that they are all oriented along the same broken symmetry of low entropy as the universe's own physical entropy.
+As Nick Lucid puts it, "All will follow the gradient.
+The gradient is inevitable."